Kollam Municipal Corporation: Councils

-The KMC consists of 55 divisions or councils spread across its seven zones.
+The KMC consisted of 55 divisions or councils spread across its seven zones as of 2020.
+Following the 2024 Local self-government delimitation, the number of councils became 56.
+The erstwhile Maruthadi, Pallithottam, Anchalamoodu wards got merged or changed borders and Sakthikulangara Harbour, Anchalummoodu West, Anchalummoodu East, and Kannimel West got added as new councils.

-In 2014, Mrs. Prasanna Earnest, then-mayor of Kollam was selected as the Best Lady Mayor of South India by the Rotary Club of Trivandrum Royal.

 Functions

 As per the Kerala Municipal Act of 1994, the Government of Kerala transferred powers and functions to local self-governments in 1995, along with institutions, offices, and functionaries.
 Consequently, 18 functions are maintained by the Municipal Corporation: